 Another important item to note is that the non-surgical approach did help to reduce symptoms, meaning disc conditions can be addressed without surgery.

 **If you haven't tried Neuro Therapy yet, it may be able to help you avoid surgery.
-Schedule a call with a therapist to find out.**
+Click here to arrange a call with a Premier team member**

 Now let’s take a look at the risks of herniated disc surgery…